QBladeOcean/QBladeOceanDocs/docs/source/src/user/airfoil/airfoil_analysis.rst

 * **Polar Name**: This is the name stored for the generated polar.
 * **Reynolds**: The Reynolds number of the analysis dictates the Reynolds number at which the airfoil is operating.
 * **Mach**: The Mach number of the analysis.
 XFoil is also capable of treating transonic flow.
 For most wind energy applications however the flow around the airfoil is assumed to be incompressible.
-* **N-Crit**: This is a parameter of the :math:`e^N` model XFoil uses to predict when the boundary layer over the airfoil freely transitions from laminar to turbulent flow. :footcite:`xfoil_bl`
+* **N-Crit**: This is a parameter of the :math:`e^n` model XFoil uses to predict when the boundary layer over the airfoil freely transitions from laminar to turbulent flow. :footcite:`xfoil_bl`
-* **Forced top transition**: If the :math:`e^N` model is to be ignored on the suction side of the airfoil, this parameter gives the position of boundary layer transition (as a fraction of chord length).
+* **Forced top transition**: If the :math:`e^n` model is to be ignored on the suction side of the airfoil, this parameter gives the position of boundary layer transition (as a fraction of chord length).
-* **Forced bottom transition**: If the :math:`e^N` model is to be ignored on the pressure side of the airfoil, this parameter gives the position of boundary layer transition (as a fraction of chord length).
+* **Forced bottom transition**: If the :math:`e^n` model is to be ignored on the pressure side of the airfoil, this parameter gives the position of boundary layer transition (as a fraction of chord length).

-A range of advanced XFoil parameter settings can also be found in the Polar drop-down dialogue *XFoil Parameter Settings*: see :numref:`fig-aa-import`.
+A range of advanced XFoil parameter settings can also be found in the *Polar* menu option under *XFoil Parameter Settings*.
 Once a polar object has been created, the operational points for the analysis can be selected.
-This is accomplished in the *Analysis Settings* dialogue which is now accessible.
+This is accomplished in the *Analysis Settings* module widget.
 The user must specify the start, end and delta values for :math:`\alpha`.
 Subsequently, the analysis is executed by clicking on the *Start Analysis* button.
 A progress bar will display the state of completion of the analysis.

 XFoil Batch Analysis